Classifying Anomalies THrough Outer Density Estimation (CATHODE): Results

 \item Most notably, the \cwola{} Hunting performance breaks down completely.
 This is completely expected, because the classifier can trivially deduce from the difference in $m_{JJ}$ distribution whether a data point comes from the signal region or sideband, rather than learning the desired likelihood ratio.

-\item Interestingly, the performances of the idealized anomaly detector and the supervised classifier also degrade due to the shift in $x$, with the degradation largest at lower signal efficiencies.
+\item Interestingly, the performances of the idealized anomaly detector and the supervised classifier also degrade due to the shift in $x$, with the degradation somewhat larger at lower signal efficiencies.
 We surmise that this is due to the fact that the classifiers are trained on $x$ alone and not $m_{JJ}$; adding $m_{JJ}$ to $x$ then is effectively like smearing $x$ by another independent random variable.
-This in turn makes the signal less localized relative to background, which would degrade the performance of even an optimal classifier -- especially at lower signal efficiencies where the classifier is benefitting most from the localization of the signal relative to the background.
+This in turn makes the signal less localized relative to background, which would degrade the performance of even an optimal classifier---especially at lower signal efficiencies where the classifier is benefitting most from the localization of the signal relative to the background.

 \item The \anode{} method involves density estimation alone and not the classifier, which means that it does not have the same sensitivities to correlations that \cwola{} Hunting does.
-However, we see from the ratio plot in Fig.~\ref{fig:comparison_corr} that there is a drop in the performance of \anode{} due to the shifted features, primarily at higher signal efficiencies.
+However, we see from Fig.~\ref{fig:comparison_corr} (right) that there is a drop in the performance of \anode{} due to the shifted features, primarily at higher signal efficiencies.
 We attribute this to a combination of a more smeared out and difficult-to-find signal (as in the previous case), as well as worse density estimation in the presence of correlated or noisy features.

 \item Finally, we come to the \cathode{} method.
 Since \cathode{} involves both density estimation and classification, we can think of it as a hybrid of \anode{} and the idealized anomaly detector.
-Indeed, from Fig.~\ref{fig:comparison_corr} (right), it is striking how \cathode{}'s performance degradation appears to be a ``sum" of that of \anode{} at higher signal efficiencies and the idealized anomaly detector at lower signal efficiencies.
 From Fig.~\ref{fig:comparison_corr} (left), we see that at lower signal efficiencies, \cathode{} is still comparable to the idealized anomaly detector and supervised classifier.
 Therefore, whatever is degrading the performances of the latter two is also affecting \cathode{} in a similar way.
 Meanwhile, at higher signal efficiencies, \cathode{} is noticeably worse than the idealized anomaly detector and seems to be tracking \anode{} instead.
 Here we may be seeing the additional effect of poorer density estimation as for \anode{}.

 \end{enumerate}

 In appendix \ref{app:corrchecks}, we provide further evidence that the classifiers used in \cathode{} and the idealized anomaly detector are suffering from smearing $x$ by the random variable $m_{JJ}$, by adding $m_{JJ}$ to the set of classifier inputs and showing that we more or less recover the lost performance that way.